laravel/docs/precognition.md

 As an example, if you are performing precognitive polling against an endpoint, we do not want to keep the user's session alive indefinitely.
 This is why, under the hood, Laravel does not persist or extend the session for precognitive requests.

-You can determine if a request is precognitive by calling the `isPrecognitive()` method:
+You can determine if a request is precognitive by calling the request's `isPrecognitive()` method:

 ```php
 <?php